EnterpriseDB/edb-terraform/README.md

       - New token request
       - 30 days since initial token request
       - Expired token is reused
+- `TF_VAR_ba_project_id` - Biganimal project id if not defined within the yaml configuration.
+  - For persistence, a tfvars file can be created with `ba_project_id` defined.

 ### Environment variables
 Terraform allows for top-level variables to be defined with cli arguments or environment variables.